-The Electoral Acts limit the size of Irish donations for ‘political’ (democratic) purposes and ban donations from international donors.
-The purpose of the law was to prevent foreign interference in elections and referendums – something we all agree with.
+The Electoral Act limits the size of Irish donations for ‘political’ purposes and bans donations from international donors.
+The initial purpose of the law was to prevent foreign interference in elections and referendums – something we all agree with.

-The gagging effect of the Electoral Acts means many important voices are not being heard by decision makers and politicians.
+The gagging effect of the Electoral Act means many important voices are not being heard by decision makers and politicians.
 There’s a risk that increasingly only the wealthy and those who do not need to seek donations to make their views known will get to have their voices heard.

 Ireland has been a proud advocate for the role civil society plays defending and promoting democracy and human rights on the international stage.
 We respectfully call on you to address the problems with the Electoral Act so that civil society in Ireland is free to carry out its own work in defending human rights, deepening democracy and advocating for social justice and equality.